Debreceni VSC: Ownership

 On 27 May 2017, it was announced that Andy Vajna could replace Gábor Szima as the owner of Debrecen.
 Nevertheless, Andy Vajna added that he likes football but he does not want to invest into football.

 On 15 August 2017, it was revealed that Gábor Szima, the owner of Debrecen, might leave the club and a Greek tycoon might arrive.

 On 1 July 2020, Szima resigned as the owner of the club.
 The 73 percent of the shares of the club were purchased by the local government.
 László Papp, mayor of Debrecen, announced that the main goal is to be promoted to the first league again.

 On 18 December 2020, it was announced that the DVSC Egyesület purchased the majority of the shares.

 On 27 June 2022, Ike Thierry Zaengel was appointed as the chairman and owner of the club.

+In 2025, the club's football team was managed for months by a temporary board of directors with a repeatedly extended mandate, after Five Eleven Capital, which purchased a minority stake in the club in the spring, failed to purchase additional shares from the club's current president, Ike Thierry Zaengel, despite a previous agreement, and thus did not become the majority owner.
+Due to the delayed change of ownership, Debrecen experienced liquidity problems in autumn 2025, needing help from the city of Debrecen in September 2025 to meet its financial obligations, according to a September statement by Mayor László Papp.

+In October 2025, Nemzeti Sport reported that the group behind English third tier (EFL League One) club Stockport County might buy a stake in Debrecen.
+Negotiations were ongoing for several months, and it was reported that the English were personally present at several Debrecen matches in the fall, and the club's press department had previously acknowledged the ongoing negotiations.
+In January 2026, Stott Capital, the English investment firm owned by Stockport County owner and chairman Mark Stott, acquired a controlling stake in Debrecen.
+Stott said the two clubs will operate "entirely independently", describing Debrecen as "one of the country's most established clubs, with a proud history, a strong talent pipeline, and experience in European competition".